phpmyadmin/website/README.rst

     ./manage.py runserver

-It will listed on port 8080 by default (you can change this by parameters).
+It will listen on port 8000 by default (you can change this by parameters).

 To run test-suite execute: